 There are many ways forwards can practice, but what about defenders?
 I have some great practice drills defenders need in soccer at the bottom of this article.
 When I meet a young player who is new to our program I often ask them what position they play.
 When they reply forward, I ask them “what if coach says you’re now playing defender?”
 Most of the time the player says in response “I’ll do it!,” which brings a big smile to my face.
 Every young player needs to learn how to play different positions.
 As the player gets older and reaches new levels, the chances of them getting asked to play defense is high.
 I want you to know the best drills for a center back to practice.
-Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.

 Defenders first responsibility is to defend

 Defending 1 on 1 is what all coaches want their players to be good at.

 Whether the player is up top playing forward or in the back.

 There are 1 on 1 situations all over the pitch.
 If a player can win those 1 on 1 battles it helps the team tremendously.

 At a young age, not all of the players on even the best teams are going to be technical with the ball.

 This means that for most teams, at least half of the defenders will not have skills, but they can probably defend decent enough.